 The platinum printing process is based on the light sensitivity of ferric oxalate.
 Ferric oxalate is reduced by ultra-violet light.
 The ferrous oxalate reacts with the platinum reducing it to elemental platinum, which builds up the image on the paper.
 It is possible to vary the contrast and color of the print by varying the amount of oxidizing chemicals and working in coordination with other variables such as the humidity of the emulsion at the time of exposure.

 Some of the greatest photographers of all time have created platinum prints to include: Imogen Cunningham, F. Holland Day, Frederick H. Evans, Irving Penn, Edward Steichen, Alfred Stieglitz, Paul Strand, and Edward Weston.

 I have personally viewed platinum prints from Irving Penn, Edward Steichen, Alfred Stieglitz, and Paul Strand.
-I was overtaken by the beauty and emotional impact of their artwork.
+I was overtaken by the beauty and emotional impact of their artwork and I continue to push forward keeping these incredible photographer's work in the front of my mind.
 I hope that I can have a similar impact on others through my platinum prints.